LEARNAcademy/classroom-old-/README.md

 ### 💫 Development Useful Commands

-- If you're having issues seeing an updated page
+- If you're not seeing an updated page mid development.

    ```
-   $ yarn testbuild:css
-   $ yarn testbuild
+   $ yarn build:update
    ```

-  However this should be resolved simply by shutting down your server and running `yarn build` again